andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ## How to Use the Demo Scripts to Learn the Workflow

-Use the demo scripts in `/opt/intel/openvino/deployment_tools/demo` as a starting point to learn the OpenVINO workflow.
+The demo scripts in `/opt/intel/openvino/deployment_tools/demo` give you a starting point to learn the OpenVINO workflow.
 These scripts automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
 The demo steps let you see how to:
 * Compile several samples installed as part of the OpenVINO toolkit.
 * Download trained models.
 * Perform pipeline steps and see the output on the console.